yast/yast.github.io/_posts/2020-06-23-digest-of-yast-development-sprint-102.md

 {% include blog_img.md alt="AutoYaST profile validation"
 src="autoyast-validation-300x225.png" full_img="autoyast-validation.png" %}

-As you can see, we have invested quite some effort improving some areas of AutoYaST.
+As you can see, we invested quite some effort improving some areas of AutoYaST.
 In the process, we found ourselves over and over typing complicated URLs in the boot parameters of the installer to access some manually crafted AutoYaST profile.
-To avoid the same pain in the future to other testers or to anyone interested in taking a quick look to AutoYaST, we are working in an easy-to-type repository of generic AutoYaST profiles.
-See more details in [this announcement](https://lists.opensuse.org/yast-devel/2020-06/msg00027.html) in the yast-devel mailing list.
+To avoid the same pain in the future to other testers or to anyone interested in taking a quick look to AutoYaST, we are working on an easy-to-type repository of generic AutoYaST profiles.
+See more details in [this announcement](https://lists.opensuse.org/yast-devel/2020-06/msg00027.html) on the yast-devel mailing list.

 The next development sprint has already started, so we hope to see you again in approximately two